Non-tech teams benefit from OSS with lower costs, no lock-in, and more control. This guide shows how to use OSS without needing to code.

 For non-technical teams, the main difference boils down to control, cost, and flexibility:

-Hard to switch once embedded
+| Lock-In | Easy to migrate | Hard to switch once embedded |

 Takeaway: OSS offers greater freedom and adaptability, while proprietary tools often trade flexibility for convenience.